 '''

 compartment: e # default compartment

 compounds:

 - id: ac # Acetate

 - id: co2

 - id: o2

 - id: glcD # D-Glucose with uptake limit of 10

 lower: -10

-- id: compound_x

-compartment: c

-lower: 0 # Provide a sink for compound_x

 ...

 '''

-When a medium file is specified, the corresponding exchange reactions are automatically added.
-For example, if the compounds o2 in compartment e is in the medium, the exchange reaction EX\o2\e is added to the model.
+When an exchange file is specified, the corresponding exchange reactions are automatically added.
+For example, if the compounds o2 in compartment e is in the exchange file, the exchange reaction EX_o2_e is added to the model.
 The desired ID for the exchange reaction can be set explicitly using the reaction attribute.